onfido/onfido-sdk-ui/MANUAL_REGRESSION.md

     - confirmation screen should show up containing a photo that was taken
     - user should be able to retake or continue with taken photo

+### 6. Cross-device with QR code
+(on private mode of one of the desktop browsers and both Android Chrome and iOS Safari mobile browsers)

+Given user is on Passport page

+1. Click on `Continue on phone` button to start cross-device flow
+    - user should see `Continue on your phone` screen
+2. Click on `Get secure link` button

-### 3a.
-Cross-device with link
+### 4a.
+Cross-device with copied link
 (on private mode of: Firefox, Safari, IE11 and Microsoft Edge browsers)

 Given user is on Passport page

 1. Click on `Continue on phone` button to start cross-device flow
-    - user should see `Continue verification on your mobile` screen
+    - user should see `Continue on your phone` screen
-2. Click on `Continue` button
+2. Click on `Get secure link` button
-    - user should see option to copy link
+    - user should see options to either `Get link via SMS` or `Copy link`
+3. Click on `Copy link` option
+4. Click on `Copy` button to copy the link
-3. Open new tab and paste the copied link
+5. Open new tab and paste the copied link
-    - user should see `Passport photo page` title of the screen
+    - user should see `Submit passport photo page` as the title of the screen
     - user should be able to upload a document from a mobile device
-4. Switch to the first tab
+6. Switch to the first tab
     - user should see `Connected to your mobile` screen
     - user should see an option to cancel
-5. Switch to the second tab and complete uploading the document and photo
+7. Switch to the second tab and complete uploading the document and photo
-6. Switch to the first tab again
+8. Switch to the first tab again
     - user should see `Great, that’s everything we need` screen
     - list of items uploaded should be displayed as
         - `Document uploaded`
         - `Selfie uploaded`
     - user should see the `Submit verification` button
-7. Submit verification
+9. Submit verification
     - user should see `Verification complete` screen

-### 3b.
-Cross-device with link (with Liveness)
+### 4b.
+Cross-device with copied link (with Liveness)
 (on private mode of: Google Chrome, Firefox browsers)

 Given user is on Passport page and link is opened with additional GET parameter `?liveness=true`

-1. Follow steps 1-4 of the test above (3a)
+1. Follow steps 1-6 of the test above (3a)
 2. Switch to the second tab and complete uploading the document and liveness video challenges
 3. Switch to the first tab again
     - user should see `Great, that’s everything we need` screen